Fuliru people: Funeral rites and social succession

 When a Fuliru person died, mourning lasted for five days.
 If the deceased had given birth to twins, the mourning lasted six days.
 During the mourning ceremony, the family members of the deceased are shaved.
 The eldest son is enthroned in the place of the deceased by being handed a spear, a symbol of power that signified that all other family members owed him allegiance.
-At the same time, the younger brother of the deceased is also enthroned as the guardian of the king (mwami) by being given a machete, symbolizing that he would work for the newly enthroned son.
+At the same time, the younger brother of the deceased is also enthroned as the guardian of the mwami by being given a machete, symbolizing that he would work for the newly enthroned son.
 If the deceased had only daughters, no enthronement took place.
 Instead, a guardian is appointed to watch over the deceased's family.

 During this mourning period, no family member is allowed to bathe, and if married, they had to stay away from their spouse, as it is considered a taboo.